LakshmiPratti/LXC-container/README.md

 You can then access the server at: http://IP-ADDRESS:8081/

 ## Dependencies
-the demo.yaml files contains the configuration of LXD, using that the limitations for RAM, CPU and Storage disk were set.
+The lxd-demo.yaml files contains the configuration of LXD, using that the limitations for RAM, CPU and Storage disk were set.

 The server needs to be able to talk to a LXD daemon over the local unix